 When a person has a healthy gut, good bacteria and bad bacteria keep a healthy balance.
 In an unhealthy gut, a person might have more inflammation throughout the body and a lower immune system.
+An estimated 70 percent to 80 percent of the human immune system is in the gut.
 They also have a greater risk of allergies, asthma, and chronic illness like heart disease and diabetes.

 “We now know that the GI tract is full of trillions of bacteria that not only help us process food but that also help our bodies maintain homeostasis and overall well-being.”

 Research also links gut health to mental health.
 Poor gut health may increase risk of mental illnesses such as dementia, anxiety and depression.

 For example, Megan Clapp and other researchers published a review in Clinics and Practice revealing that some studies have shown that probiotics — supplements containing live beneficial bacteria and yeasts — helped control the symptoms of anxiety and depression as effectively as prescription medications.